 Research areas: Ovarian cancer, evolution of treatment resistance, biological therapies

->

-> The Lockley lab aims to improve treatments for women with ovarian cancer, particularly those that are chemotherapy resistant.
-We are developing personalised therapeutic strategies that respond to the evolution of chemotherapy resistance and are currently developing a clinical trial testing this novel approach together with the NCRI ovarian cancer group.
+The Lockley lab aims to improve treatments for women with ovarian cancer, particularly those that are resistant to treatment.
+We are developing personalised therapeutic strategies that respond to the evolution of therapy resistance over time.
+We are currently developing a clinical trial testing this novel approach.

->

-> Research areas: Cancer genetics (including impact on tumour microenvironment) and circulating biomarkers
+Research areas: Cancer genetics (including impact on tumour microenvironment) and circulating biomarkers

 With cancer genetics as a background, the Lu lab aims to improve cancer early detection and precision medicine through novel biomarker and therapeutic target development, with a recent research focus on ‘liquid biopsy’, particularly circulating biomarkers.
 We have identified prostate cancer hormone therapy resistance associated plasma exosome miRNAs by RNA-seq, which were validated at separate centres by q-RT-PCR, later observing their secretion by cancer.
 We are interested in investigating their prediction value of hormone therapy resistance and underlying biological mechanisms.